 Streaming in 4K presents a great way to increase the quality of a broadcast.
 While there can be hurdles in delivering that content to all viewers, adaptive bitrate streaming offers a solution to be able to stream in 4K while still being able to reach viewers on slower connections with lower resolution versions.

-Being able to broadcast in 4K has been enabled over the IBM Cloud Video services, such as with IBM Cloud Video Streaming Manager and IBM Cloud Video Streaming Manager for Enterprise.
+Being able to broadcast in 4K has been enabled over IBM’s video streaming services.
 However, content owners should reach out to our customer success team or notify sales before starting to broadcast at this resolution.

-Want to begin streaming content in 4K with the IBM Cloud Video services?
+Want to begin streaming content in 4K with the IBM’s video streaming services?